How Much Protein Do Men Need Daily? Complete Calculator & Guide (2025)

 80kg Nigerian man: 110-175g protein daily

-varies by: Age, activity level, fitness goals, and health status
+Varies by: Age, activity level, fitness goals, and health status

 Quick Calculator: